 “She means well,” Dominique reminded her one evening.
-Teddy was working late, and her little sister seemed to have decided that she could talk to Victoire about the situation without Victoire’s “typical emotional Gryffindor” fiance leaning over her shoulder.
+Teddy was working late, and her little sister seemed to have decided that she could talk to Victoire about the situation without Victoire’s “typically emotional Gryffindor” fiance leaning over her shoulder.

 “I know,” Victoire said irritably, scowling at her teacup.
 “I know.
-But I just want-”
+But I just want -”

-“-to be left alone,” Dominique finished for her.
+“- to be left alone,” Dominique finished for her.
 “Yeah.
 I know.
 But it’s hard for her to back off...”

-“Ever?” supplied Victoire, and her sister grinned.
+“Ever?” supplied Victoire when her sister trailed off.
+Dominique grinned.